gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

 ### SSH Flow
 0. Users should only get the RBAC permission to `create` / `update` `Bastion` resources for a namespace, if they should be allowed to `ssh` onto the shoot nodes in this namespace.
 A project member with `admin` role will have these permissions.
 1. User/`gardenctlv2` creates `Bastion` resource in garden cluster (see [resource example](#resource-example) below)
     - First, gardenctl would figure out the own public IP of the user's machine.
 Either by calling an external service (gardenctl (v1) uses https://github.com/gardener/gardenctl/blob/master/pkg/cmd/miscellaneous.go#L226) or by calling a binary that prints the public IP(s) to stdout.
 The binary should be configurable.
-The result is set under `spec.ingress[].from[].ipBlock.cidr`
+The result is set under `spec.ingress[].ipBlock.cidr`
     - the public `ssh` key of the user is set under `spec.sshPublicKey`.
-The key that should be used needs to be configured beforehand by the user
+The key needs to be configured beforehand by the user
     - The targeted shoot is set under `spec.shootRef`
-2. GAPI Admission Control for the `Bastion` resource in the garden cluster
+2. GAPI Admission Plugin for the `Bastion` resource in the garden cluster
-    - Mutating Webhook
         - on creation, sets `metadata.annotations["operations.gardener.cloud/created-by"]` according to the user that created the resource
         - when `operations.gardener.cloud/operation: keepalive` is set, calculates new `status.expirationTimestamp`
 3. `gardenlet`